taina87/Hotel-bookings/README.md

 Some measures were made such as Total Bookings ,adults, total agents, cancelled reservations , Total childresn etc. were created by clicking the new measure in the home tab.After the various cleaning and preparations were made, the data was then ready for visualization.

+Created a dashboard that will suit what stakeholders want and what stakeholders plan to achieve from the dashboard which is very important

+Used card to show some of the measures (Key Performance Indicators)that were created and slicers to filter the charts to be created.

+Some other charts to visualize some fields such as: Total bookings by Deposit type, Total bookings by Quarter, Total booking by Market segment, Total booking by Year and Quarter , Top 5 Agents by bookings.
-According to the insight provided, the shortlist of the top 5 agents includes; Agent 9 which is the (highest agent), Agent 24, Agent 1, Agent 14 and Agent 7 which is the least agent
+According to the insight provided, the shortlist of the top 5 agents includes; Agent 9 which is the (highest agent), Agent 24, Agent 1, Agent 14 and Agent 7 which is the least agent.
+The total number of Hotels booked City has a higher percentage (%) which is% over Resort hotel with 33.5%
+The Online Market has a higher market segment.
+Transient segment has a higher patronage amongst other segments.